What’s my story?

 Some of what that means includes:

-embedding listening & participation into the service, so that it’s always relevant & as desirable as possible to as many people as possible
+• Embedding listening & participation, so that products & services aren’t just relevant & desirable, but also nourishing to as possible to as many people as possible

-cultivating a team culture & ways of working that are human & nurturing, creating psychological safety so that people can do their best work
+• Shaping human-centred cultures, creating psychological safety & ways of working so that people can do their best work

 I love to talk about participatory design & impact innovation - recently I’ve done so for UN, Design Museum, BBC News & more.